Family Constellations

-Family Constellations, also known as Systemic Constellations and Systemic Family Constellations, is a therapeutic method which draws on elements of family systems therapy, existential phenomenology and isiZulu beliefs and attitudes to family.
-In a single session, a Family Constellation attempts to reveal an unrecognized dynamic that spans multiple generations in a given family and to resolve the deleterious effects of that dynamic by encouraging the subject, through representatives, to encounter and accept the factual reality of the past.
+Family Constellations, also known as Systemic Constellations and Systemic Family Constellations, is a pseudoscientific therapeutic method which draws on elements of family systems therapy, existential phenomenology and Zulu beliefs and attitudes to family.

 Family Constellations diverges significantly from conventional forms of cognitive, behaviour and psychodynamic psychotherapy.
-The method has been described by physicists as quantum mysticism, and its founder Bert Hellinger incorporated the speculative idea of morphic resonance into his explanation of it.
-Positive outcomes from the therapy [for a systematic review, see: in English or in German] have been attributed by scepticists to conventional explanations such as suggestion and empathy.
+The method has been described by physicists as an example of quantum mysticism, and its founder Bert Hellinger incorporated the existing pseudoscientific concept of morphic resonance into his explanation of it.
+Positive outcomes from the therapy have been attributed to conventional explanations such as suggestion, empathy, and the placebo effect.

 Practitioners claim that present-day problems and difficulties may be influenced by traumas suffered in previous generations of the family, even if those affected are unaware of the original event.
 Hellinger referred to the relation between present and past problems that are not caused by direct personal experience as systemic entanglements, said to occur when unresolved trauma has afflicted a family through an event such as murder, suicide, death of a mother in childbirth, early death of a parent or sibling, war, natural disaster, emigration, or abuse.
-The psychiatrist Iván Böszörményi-Nagy referred to this phenomenon as "invisible loyalties".

-Conceptual basis
+A constellation session is a one-time event, with no follow-up.
+It may take place in front of a large audience.